 20 Sep Our 5 Favorite Places to Eat Tortilla Española (Spanish omelette) in Madrid

-The following bars and taverns do know them since many years ago, we tried their dishes for you and this is the Food Lover Tour tortilla de patatas ranking in Madrid.
+The following 5 bars and taverns have been cooking amazing tortilla española for years, we tried their versions for you and this is the Food Lover Tour tortilla de patatas ranking in Madrid.